 When considering possible treatments for a serious illness, you should involve yourself in the decision-making process.
 Talk to your doctor, and get a second opinion.
 Additionally, you can find information online about clinical trials that might lead to possible new treatment options for you.
 However, it’s important to realize that you might not be able to trust the results of medical research.
 Why?
 Financial conflicts of interest in medical research can lead to biased results.

 What is the problem with conflicts of interest in medical research?

 Medical journals are the main method for notifying the public about the latest scientific discoveries.
 But the information in these articles can be tainted by financial conflicts of interests which can affect the conduct and reporting of clinical trials.

-When researchers receive payments from healthcare and drug companies the odds of results that favor the companies paying them increase.
+When researchers receive payments from healthcare and drug companies, the odds of results that favor the companies paying them increase.
 Whether these doctors skew results consciously or unconsciously does not matter.
-The biased reporting is a concern in both scenarios.
+Either way, biased reporting is a concern.
 In fact, research shows that industry-sponsored research tends to be more positive than research financed by other sources.

-And as patients, we usually don’t know about these financial ties and possible biased results.
+And as patients, we generally don’t know about these financial ties and possible biased results.

 There’s little incentive to report conflicts of interest.